 A broken rib is a crack or break in one of the bones of the rib cage.
 Breathing can be very painful, because the muscles used for breathing pull on the rib.

 In most cases, a broken rib will heal on its own.
 Your child can take pain medicine while the rib mends.
 Pain relief allows your child to take deep breaths.
 In the past, doctors recommended taping or wrapping broken ribs.
 This is no longer done, because taping makes it hard to take deep breaths.
-Your child needs to take deep breaths at least once an hour to prevent pneumonia or a partial collapse of a lung.
+Taking deep breaths at least once an hour may help prevent pneumonia or a partial collapse of a lung.

 Your child's rib will heal in about 6 weeks.

 Healthy habits can help your child heal.
 Give your child a variety of healthy foods.
 And don't smoke around him or her.